pybamm-team/PyBaMM/CONTRIBUTING.md

 - [All tests pass](#testing): `$ python run-tests.py --unit`
 - [The documentation builds](#building-the-documentation): `$ cd docs` and then `$ make clean; make html`

-You can even run all three at once, using `$ python run-tests.py --quick`.
+You can even run all three at once, using `$ tox`.
+This will run the above checks in two separate environments for python 3.6 and 3.7.
+To check for only your current python version, use `$ tox -e py`.

 ## Workflow